 What to Wear for a Resort or Spa Job

 Resorts, spas, and clubs vary in their dress code according to your position and their location.
 For example, a tropical resort is going to have more casual standards than a spa in a metropolitan city.

 There may well be a uniform required, or a jacket or coat to wear with your own conservative clothing.
 Again, remember to wear comfortable, closed-toe shoes.

 What to Wear to a Hospitality Interview

-Perhaps you don’t have a job yet, but are preparing for an interview in the hospitality industry.
-Here are some tips for how to dress for an interview in hospitality.
+Perhaps you don’t have a job yet but are preparing for an interview in the hospitality industry.

 Dress a bit more formal than the staff.
 Before the interview, check out what the employees who already hold the job (or a similar job) are wearing.
 If you aren’t sure what they wear, call the manager and ask.
 Dress a bit more formal than the employees.
 For example, if everyone is wearing shorts and a t-shirt, wear something business casual, like khaki pants and a polo shirt.
 If everyone wears a suit and tie, wear your best suit.

 Generally, you will also dress a bit more formally if you are applying for a job in a manager or supervisor role, like a hotel manager or restaurant manager.
 For women, this might mean a suit, dress pants, and a blouse, or a dress and cardigan.
 For men, this might mean slacks and a button-down and tie, or a suit.